 Anfree swabs – These are terrific swabs that clean the bore of your instrument and your neck on one pass!.

-Special Discount for April 2020: Go to THIS LINK and use the Code DSMUSICSAX to get 10% off the saxophone neck and body swab combination.
+Special Discount: Go to THIS LINK and use the Code DSMUSICSAX to get 10% off the saxophone neck and body swab combination.

 KeyLeaves – props, Gap Cap, Vent Vine and Spit Sponge